cadenlundquist/google-cybersecurity-certificate/labs/Linux/Linux Lab 07.md

 ---

 ## ✅ Key Tasks and Learnings

-- **Added a New User and Assigned Primary Group:**
-Used the `useradd` command to create a new user account for `researcher9`.
+- Used the `useradd` command to create a new user account for `researcher9`.
 Assigned them to the `research_team` group as their primary group using the `usermod -g` command.

 ![Useradd Command Example](../../images/linux_lab7_useradd.png)

-- **Assigned File Ownership:**
-Changed the ownership of the `project_r.txt` file, located in `/home/researcher2/projects`, to `researcher9` using the `chown` command, ensuring the new user had full control of their assigned project file.
+- Changed the ownership of the `project_r.txt` file, located in `/home/researcher2/projects`, to `researcher9` using the `chown` command, ensuring the new user had full control of their assigned project file.

 ![Chown File Example](../../images/linux_lab7_chown.png)

-- **Added a Secondary Group:**
-Expanded `researcher9`'s responsibilities by adding them to the `sales_team` as a secondary group using the `usermod -a -G` command, without affecting their existing group memberships.
+-Expanded `researcher9`'s responsibilities by adding them to the `sales_team` as a secondary group using the `usermod -a -G` command, without affecting their existing group memberships.

 ![Usermod Add Group Example](../../images/linux_lab7_usermod.png)

-- **Deleted a User and Cleaned Up Group:**
-Removed the `researcher9` user from the system using the `userdel` command.
+- Removed the `researcher9` user from the system using the `userdel` command.
 Also deleted the associated group with `groupdel` to clean up the environment, following good administrative practice.

 ![Userdel and Groupdel Example](../../images/linux_lab7_userdel.png)
 ![Userdel and Groupdel Example](../../images/linux_lab7_groupdel.png)